 - Accelerate (or words sounding like this)

-- Name contains the letter “X”
+- The name contains the letter “X”

 Here's why their names often contain these words/prefixes: